 Would you rather visit a traditional Hungarian cinema, one that isn’t located in a shopping mall?
 There are several such cinemas in Budapest located in the city center of Budapest.
 The largest one is Corvin Cinema, and it is located just next to the Corvin Shopping Center by the Corvin Negyed metro stop (blue metro).
 Near Ferenciek Tere, making it the most central cinema in Budapest, you can find Puskin Art Cinema, and in addition, you have Művész and Toldi Cinemas.
 If you want to support the local cinemas, you should visit one of these.
 In these cinemas you will also find movies that are from other countries, and not only blockbusters from Hollywood.

 MomPark is a shopping mall at a nice location on the Buda side.
 As a tourist, you will not really see this mall or visit it, but it is still a nice area.
 For a long time, this was the number one place in Budapest for those who wanted to watch a movie in English.
 But, then the owners changed and now it has become really Hungarian, and they do not even have a website available in English.
 There is a bowling yard next to the cinema.

 Above, you can see an example of the cinema program for Cinema Mom.
 You can see the movie Avatar.
 If they do not write anything special, it is dubbed into Hungarian.
 But, you can also see that they emphasize that they show it in the original language with Hungarian subtitles as well.
 This is marked with an F next to the time (which stands for Felirat/subtitles).

 Tickets prices and other information

-Here are som links that can help you out if you want to go see a film in Budapest:
+Here are some links that can help you out if you want to go see and watch a movie in a Budapest cinema: